mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-00.md

 - You have a bash shell or PowerShell at your disposal (you can also use Azure Cloud Shell)
 - Running az --version shows the version of your Azure CLI
 - Visual Studio or Visual Studio Code is installed.
+- Ensure that you clone the GitHub repository onto your workstation.